awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/100-launch-from-warm-pool.md

 +++
-title = "Launch From Warm Pools" weight = 100
+title = "Launch From Warm Pool" weight = 200
 +++

 ### Measure the Launch Speed of Instances Launched From warm pool into an Auto Scaling group